The Blue Hole, Wimberley

 The charming little town of Wimberley has been on the news lately because of the dangerous and deadly flood that occured on the Blanco River during Memorial Day Weekend.
 We heard the town’s swimming hole, the Blue Hole, which sits on Cypress Creek was spared from the damage that left so many of the huge cypress trees uprooted along the Blanco River’s path, and the allure of a cool dip in it’s waters were enough to persuade us to plan a visit.

 Although the best advice I can give you is to just leave your cares and enjoy the clear, cold spring water, I did make a list of My Mommy Tips for making the most of your visit!

 Know Before You Go

 The Swimming Area is part of the Blue Hole Regional Park, which has walking trails, volleyball court, picnic table and grills and is FREE to the public.
 There is only an admission to the Blue Hole, itself.

 The Swimming Area is open daily from 10am – 6pm.
-It does reach capacity and will close for 2 hours, so if possible arrive early.
+Reservations are required, and does sell out, so make your plans early!

 Parking is FREE.